 - for the processing of personal data by the competent authorities for the purpose of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties; and

-- for processing concerning State security and defence.
+- for processing concerning State security and defense.

-Regarding the processing relating to the prevention, investigation, detection or prosecution of criminal offences or to the execution of criminal penalties or detention orders on behalf of the State, Article 112 of the Act provides that the data controller may only transfer data or authorise the transfer of data already transferred to a non-EU State when:
+Regarding the processing relating to the prevention, investigation, detection or prosecution of criminal offenses or to the execution of criminal penalties or detention orders on behalf of the State, Article 112 of the Act provides that the data controller may only transfer data or authorize the transfer of data already transferred to a non-EU State when:

-- the transfer is necessary for the purpose of the prevention, investigation, detection, investigation and prosecution of criminal offences or the execution of criminal penalties;
+- the transfer is necessary for the purpose of the prevention, investigation, detection, investigation, and prosecution of criminal offenses or the execution of criminal penalties;

-- the personal data is transferred to a controller established in that non-EU State or within an international organisation which is a competent authority responsible for the prevention, investigation, detection, investigation and prosecution of criminal offences or the execution of criminal penalties in France;
+- the personal data is transferred to a controller established in that non-EU State or within an international organization which is a competent authority responsible for the prevention, investigation, detection, investigation, and prosecution of criminal offenses or the execution of criminal penalties in France;

-- if the personal data originates from another State, the State that transmitted the data has previously authorised this transfer in accordance with its national law;
+- if the personal data originates from another State, the State that transmitted the data has previously authorized this transfer in accordance with its national law;

 - as provided by Article 36 of the Data Protection Directive, in case of an adequacy decision or, in the absence of such a decision, a legally binding instrument providing appropriate safeguards or, in the absence of such a decision and instrument, the controller has assessed all the circumstances of the transfer and considers that there are such appropriate safeguards;